 - Head Size: 100 sq. in.

-What to Consider When Choosing a Tennis Racquet
+Buyer’s Guide: How to Choose a Tennis Racquet

 You may not even know where to start or what questions to ask when looking for a new racquet.
 First, you need to decide your skill level.